Slack V2 Integration Guide | PagerDuty

 Use an Incident Trigger Slack Workflow

-1. In your Slack desktop, enter a channel with an Incident Trigger Slack Workflow configured and click the Shortcuts at the bottom left of your text field and select the Trigger PD incident workflow.
+1. In your Slack desktop, enter a channel with an Incident Trigger Slack Workflow configured, click the Shortcuts icon at the bottom left of your text field, and select the Trigger PD incident workflow.

-3. The incident will be created in PagerDuty and you will be able to see the incident details in your Slack channel.
+1. The incident is created in PagerDuty, and you can view the incident details in your Slack channel.

 Granular Bot Permissions

-Slack now uses granular bot permissions, as detailed in the Bot Token Scopes table.
-All channel connections will be affected by granular bot permissions, but new connections will closely follow Slack workspace security settings.
-Creating channel connections could require users to have additional Slack permissions or Admin authorization, as detailed in the Approve App Update section below.
+Slack uses granular bot permissions, as detailed in the Bot Token Scopes table.
+All channel connections are affected by granular bot permissions, but new connections closely follow Slack workspace security settings.
+Creating channel connections can require additional Slack permissions or admin authorization, as detailed in the Approve App Update section below.

 Approve App Update

-There are two Slack settings that may impact the app update:
+Two Slack settings can impact the app update:

-If a user does not have the correct Slack user permissions, then a notification will be sent to Slack admin to approve connection.
-If a Slack Admin does not approve the new changes, users will not be able to create new Slack channel and PagerDuty service connections.
+If a user does not have the correct Slack user permissions, then the system sends a notification to the Slack admin to approve the connection.
+If a Slack admin does not approve the new changes, you cannot create new Slack channel and PagerDuty service connections.
 If your Slack account has not restricted these settings, no action is necessary.

 2. At the top right of the page, click Approve next to Manage app for entire workspace? and approve PagerDuty app changes.